thomasjbradley/markbot/README.md

 ### Git

-Use Terminal and install the command line tools with `xcode-select --install`
+Use the Mac OS X Terminal and install the command line tools with `xcode-select --install`

 ### JDK